 If they are up for it, schedule a time for cleaning together and spend some bonding time as you resurrect your shared living space (and maybe the shared bathroom) from yet another ancient ruin, I mean, um, Ancient Wonder.
 Compile a list of cleaning chores and work together.

-Meanwhile, if your roommates’ mess is invading your space, and they don’t seem too thrilled to clean with you (or clean at all), avoid being passive-aggressive.
+Meanwhile, if your roommates’ mess is invading your space, and they don’t seem too thrilled to clean with you (or clean at all), avoid being passive-aggressive and over-territorial.
 Remember to communicate your concerns and try to keep your side of the space clean.